 How to foil art prints – DIY Tutorial.
 A simple step-by-step tutorial to show you how to elevate your art prints by adding foil.
 Plus you’ll be able to get the Dream Big inspirational print FREE at the end of this post!

 Foil prints are so beautiful that they seem extremely difficult to make.
 The truth is foiling elevates your project instantly, and the actual process is a lot simpler than you’d think!
 Are you as excited as I’m to try foiling?
-I hope you are because I’m going to show you in a few simple steps how to foil prints, and create gorgeous art.
+I hope you are because I’m going to show you in a few simple steps on how to foil prints, and create gorgeous art.

 I’ve had my Minc Machine for a while now.
 And honestly, I was scared to use it.
 It looked very intimidating because I had no idea how to use it.
 My foiling machine stayed on its box for longer than I’m willing to admit.

 Also, I made the printable I’m using on this blog post (Dream Big Inspirational Print) available to you for FREE.
-I’ll show you how you can have access to it by filling out the form at the end of this blog post.
+You can get access to it by filling out the form at the end of this blog post.

 I’m providing Amazon links for your convenience.
 You can also get these supplies at any craft store like Michaels, JoAnn’s or Hobby Lobby.
 If you get them there, don’t forget to use their coupons.
 These stores *almost* always have some promotion or discount coupon going on.